haiquangtran/Book-Notes/The Art Of War by Sun Tzu.md

 - A good fighter is able to secure himself against defeat, but cannot make certain of defeating the enemy
 - A clever fighter wins his battles by making no mistakes, making no mistakes establishes certainty conquering an enemy that has already been defeated
 - The Victorious strategist only seeks battle after the victory has been won, wherehas he who is destined to defeat first fights and afterwards looks for victory.

+## There are five dangerous faults which may affect a general:
+- (1) Recklessness, which leads to destruction;
+- (2) cowardice, which leads to capture;
+- (3) a hasty temper, which can be provoked by insults;
+- (4) a delicacy of honor which is sensitive to shame;
+- (5) over-solicitude for his men, which exposes him to worry and trouble.

+## In your deliberations, when seeking to determine the military conditions, let them be made the basis of a comparison, in this way:
+- which of the two generals has the most ability?
+- on which side is Discipline most rigorously enforced?
+- which army is stronger?
+- on which side are the officers and men more highly trained?
+- in which army is there the greater constancy both in reward and punishment?

+## Quotes
+- "Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win"
+- "Regard your soldiers as your children, and they will follow you into the deepest valleys; look upon them as your own beloved sons, and they will stand by you even unto death."
+- "Move not unless you see an advantage; use not your troops unless there is something to be gained; fight not unless the position is critical."
+- "Hold out baits to entice the enemy.
+Feign disorder, and crush him."
+- "The quality of decision is like the well-timed swoop of a falcon which enables it to strike and destroy its victim."
+- "Whoever is first in the field and awaits the coming of the enemy, will be fresh for the fight; whoever is second in the field and has to hasten to battle will arrive exhausted..."
+- "If it is to your advantage, make a forward move; if not, stay where you are."
+- "The good fighter is able to secure himself against defeat, but cannot make certain of defeating the enemy."

+## Lessons
+- 1. Only enter battles you know you can win
+- 2. All warfare is based on deception
+- 3. Lead your team as if you were leading a single man by the hand
+- 4. Know your enemy and yourself.
+"The good fighter is able to secure himself against defeat, but cannot make certain of defeating the enemy."
+Focus on things you can control, i.e. strengthening your weakness.